Synchronization in Networks of Heterogeneous Kuramoto-Sakaguchi Oscillators with Higher-order Interactions: Low-Dimensional Model and Analytical Results

 Fig.~\ref{fig: Fig. 2} illustrates that the system undergoes different types of transitions from desynchronized to synchronized states, depending on the parameter values.
 For instance, in Fig.~\ref{fig: Fig. 2}(j), when the phase lag $\beta$ approaches zero, even a small increase in the pairwise coupling strength $k_1$ near $k_1 = 0$ (in the positive direction) leads to an abrupt jump to synchronization, indicating a first-order transition.
 In contrast, some transitions occur more smoothly.
 For example, Fig.~\ref{fig: Fig. 2}(f) shows a gradual increase in coherence with increasing $k_1$, characteristic of a second-order phase transition.
 Fig.~\ref{fig: Fig. 3} and Fig.~\ref{fig: Fig. 4} clearly exhibit both first- and second-order transitions, depending on the specific combination of parameters $(k_2, \beta, D)$.

-To capture such transitions, we simplify the globally coupled oscillators network by utilizing the Ott-Antonsen (OA) approach\cite{ott2008low}, which reduces the coupled system equation to a lower dimension, irrespective of the system size.
-The OA method substantially simplifies the problem while preserving the characteristics of the globally coupled system.
-This technique begins with an assumption that in the continuum limit ($N \rightarrow \infty$), the system is characterized by a density function $\rho(\theta, \Omega,t)$, and its temporal evolution is governed through the Fokker-Planck (continuity) equation.
+To capture such transitions analytically, we employ the Ott-Antonsen (OA) approach \cite{ott2008low}, which reduces the continuum dynamics of coupled phase oscillators to a low-dimensional system on an invariant manifold in the thermodynamic limit ($N \rightarrow \infty$).
+Underlying this approach, the system is characterized by a density function $\rho(\theta, \omega, t)$, and its temporal evolution is governed by the Fokker-Planck (continuity) equation \cite{Risken1989}.